omega1x/pipenostics/README.md

 Aiming to avoid portability and accessibility problems made us search ways to restrict source code development by functionality of _base R_ only, eluding as long as possible any external packages.

-The next values describing technological conditions, material properties of pipe and defect parameters are used as arguments of the most functions concerning corrosion diagnostics:
+The next values describing technological conditions, material properties of pipe and defect parameters are used as arguments throughout the most functions concerning corrosion diagnostics:

 - `maop` - maximum allowable operating pressure - [MAOP](https://en.wikipedia.org/wiki/Maximum_allowable_operating_pressure),
   [[PSI](https://en.wikipedia.org/wiki/Pounds_per_square_inch)]